haihala/whoops-all-grapplers/docs/tasks/chore_tracker.md

 ## Bugs

+- Online clock is out of sync
+- Sometimes shopping does not work (can't buy items)
+- Kunais reset to 2 after using one at 8
+- You don't need bar for enhanced kunais (doesn't consume either)

+### Watchlist

 - Attacks sometimes hit more than once

-### Watchlist

 - There is an input recording strangeness, parrots don't always work, probably an ordering question.

 ## Misc improvement ideas